Closings and cancellations due to COVID-19

 Access to Perry Point Veterans Affairs Medical Center has been closed within the Community Park of Perryville.
 Anyone wishing to gain access to the facility must enter through the truck entry off Marion Tapp Parkway.

-The Maryland Motor Vehicle Administration is closing all branches effective last Friday at 4:30.
+The Maryland Motor Vehicle Administration has closed all its branches and Vehicle Emissions Inspection Program facilities.

 Any appointments are canceled.
 All drivers licenses and other certifications issued by the state are effective until further notice, if the expiration date falls after March 11.